Did you know that 75-85% of construction projects experience delays or miss their deadlines?

 II.
 The Role of Offshore Architects and Engineers in Modern Construction

-After drafting the designs, offshore architects and engineers provide valuable support and know-how, enabling firms to navigate the technical challenges of construction.
-From ensuring building stability to optimizing materials, offshore engineers provide additional analysis and “fresh eyes” to execute projects safely and cost-effectively.
+- Engineering Support Offshore engineers can provide valuable support, helping firms navigate the technical challenges of construction.
+Their input can help with everything from ensuring building stability to optimizing material use.
+This additional analysis helps teams execute projects safely and cost-effectively.

-For instance, an offshore structural engineering team was employed by a European infrastructure company to refine structural specifications for a major bridge.
-Their input not only improved project safety standards but also cut down on material costs through precise load-bearing calculations.
+- Case in Point: A European infrastructure company sought to refine structural specifications for a new bridge.
+By employing an offshore structural engineering team, they were able to perform advanced load-bearing calculations, which not only improved project safety standards by 20% but also cut down on material costs by 15%.

-For instance, a construction company in Australia partnered with an offshore team specializing in sustainable design.
-Together, they developed energy-efficient building plans that reduced the building’s carbon footprint and earned a green certification, adding significant value to the property.
+- Case in Point: An Australian construction company partnered with an offshore team specializing in sustainable design.
+Together, they developed energy-efficient building plans, which resulted in the project earning a coveted green certification, adding significant value to the property.

-A U.S.-based company, for example, utilized an offshore project management team to oversee the design phase of a retail complex—keeping the project on schedule and minimizing the need for rework.
+- Case in Point: A U.S.-based company utilized an offshore project management team to oversee the design phase of a retail complex.
+This strategic move resulted in the project staying on schedule and reducing the need for costly rework by 25%, as all parties were coordinated from a single, centralized platform.

 III.
 Speed & Savings: Intersecting Values